AusClimateService/npcp/reports/phase1/phase1_report.md

-The lower end of the annual precipitation distribution was assessed by considering the wet day frequency (or conversely the annual number of relatively dry days), while the upper end was captured by the annual number of days with more than 10mm (r10mm) or 20mm (r20mm) of precipitation.
+The lower end of the annual precipitation distribution was assessed by considering the wet day frequency (or conversely the annual number of relatively dry days), while the upper end was captured by a series of metrics that used absolute (r10mm and r20mm) or relative (R95pTOT and R99pTOT) thresholds.

-Dynamical downscaling tended to reduce GCM bias in wet day frequency but made little difference to r10mm or r20mm biases (supplementary information).
+Dynamical downscaling tended to reduce GCM bias at the lower end of the precipitation distribution (wet day frequency and r10mm) but increase GCM bias at the upper end (R95pTOT and R99pTOT).
-Bias correction (and the QDC method) tended to reduce model bias, almost eliminating it completely on the calibration task.
+Bias correction (and the QDC method) tended to reduce model bias, with each model performing similarly.
 The exception was again the MBCn method, for which biases either remained relatively unchanged or increased.